coderlevv/coderlevv/README.md

 🎓 **Background**
 After medicine and research, I moved to where both meet society — working with data, health outcomes, and medicine access.
-**coderlevv** is the part of me that needs a place to act out — to build things, understand systems, and bring ideas to life through code.
+**coderlevv** is the part of me that uses this place to build things, understand systems, and bring ideas to life through code.

 ---